Increase Donations by Sharing Your Fundraiser

-Learn proven tips to amplify your fundraiser’s reach.
+Learn proven tips to amplify your reach.

-Write a simple email that introduces why you are raising money that links to your campaign.
+Write a simple email that introduces why you are raising money that links to your fundraiser.
 Be humble in your request and avoid using forceful language.
 For in-depth help read out blog post Use These Fundraising Email Templates to Reach Your Goal Faster.

 One share is not enough.
 After your initial share, it is important to keep at it.
 Sign in to your GoFundMe account and click ‘Manage.’
 On this page, you’ll see an icon labeled ‘Share’ in the upper right.

 Facebook Life Events can increase your reach exponentially.
 Life Events have more visibility than a regular share because Facebook automatically moves your post to the top of your friends’ news feeds.

 Our research shows that Facebook shares are valuable.
 Create posts that are uplifting and honest.
 For help read our blog post These Valuable Facebook Fundraising Tips Can Boost Donations.

 Keep your supporters up to date with the current status of your fundraiser.
 If you’re unsure of how to write an update, lesson four help answer your questions.

 Twitter has a 280 character limit, so stay concise and to the point.
 Always link to your fundraiser and include a call to action that encourages more sharing.
 Read our blog post How to Fundraise on Twitter to Get More Donations.